elixir-europe/infectious-diseases-toolkit/showcase/korogenoest.md

 Based on the sequenced samples, weekly reports were prepared for the [Republic of Estonia Health Board](https://www.terviseamet.ee/en) (hereafter, Health Board (HB)) and "[European Centre for Disease Prevention and Control (ECDC)](https://www.ecdc.europa.eu/en)".
 In collaboration with the HB, SARS-CoV-2 genomic data was used to analyse infection clusters to trace newly infected subjects.

 In addition, the study identified the prevalence of variants associated with higher pathogenicity or infectiousness or corresponding mutations.
-Based on these data, authorities got a better overview of circulating SARS-CoV-2 strains as well as imported cases.
+Based on these data, authorities got a better overview of circulating SARS-CoV-2 strains as well as cases from abroad.
 In general, the current study made a significant contribution to the governmental decision-making process and helped more efficiently suppress the spread of the COVID-19 epidemic.

 ## Metadata and sample acquisition